SharePoint/sp-dev-docs/docs/general-development/how-to-deploy-a-claims-provider-in-sharepoint.md

 ## Deploying a claims provider as part of a setup
 <a name="SP15_HowToDeployClaimsProvider_DeployingClaimsSetup"> </a>

 The easiest way to deploy a claims provider is by using the features infrastructure.
-To do this, first define a feature and a feature receiver that derives from the  [SPClaimProviderFeatureReceiver](https://msdn.microsoft.com/library/Microsoft.SharePoint.Administration.Claims.SPClaimProviderFeatureReceiver.aspx) class, and override the base properties.
+To do this, first define a Farm scoped feature and a feature receiver that derives from the  [SPClaimProviderFeatureReceiver](https://msdn.microsoft.com/library/Microsoft.SharePoint.Administration.Claims.SPClaimProviderFeatureReceiver.aspx) class, and override the base properties.